liberland/laws/drafting/drafts/police-law.md

 ## Definitions

-**Delicts** shall be acts performed in violation of the Liberland Constitution, Liberland Law, Law or other recognized States, which have a clear victim who the act has damaged and for which the Law prescribes legal consequences for the perpetrator.
+**Delicts** shall be acts performed in violation of the Liberland Constitution, Liberland Law, Law or other recognized States, which have victim who the act has damaged and for which the Law prescribes legal consequences for the perpetrator.

 **Equipment** means the things, data and know-how that Agents of the Security Agency use to perform their duties.
-This Equipment shall include and not be limited to Defensive Equipment and Offensive Equipment, which shall be Equipment designed for preventing or inflicting bodily harm or physical damage.
+This Equipment shall include and not be limited to Defensive Equipment and Offensive Equipment, which shall be Equipment designed for preventing or inflicting bodily harm or physical damage by the means of defense and offense.

 **Personnel** means the Agents assigned to the Security Agency.

-**Sidearms** are small weapons carried by a Liberlander during their day, provided that the bearing of this type of weapon doesn't interfere with the individual's normal behaviour.
+**Sidearms** are small weapons the carrying of which can reasonably be concealed and doesn't interfere with the individual's normal, daily behaviour.

 **Weapons** are things designed or used for inflicting bodily harm or physical damage.